 Can you make pizza dough with a food processor?

-You might have Googled this question million times, but did you find the honest answer?
+You might have Googled this question a million times, but did you find the honest answer?

 Most probably not.

-So, in this piece of writing, we are going to show you the best way to use such a versatile kitchen gadget to make the perfect pizza dough.
+So, in this piece of writing, we will show you the best way to use such a versatile kitchen gadget to make the perfect pizza dough.

 So let’s get started!